dwyl/learn-daydream-and-nightmare/README.md

 ![image](https://cloud.githubusercontent.com/assets/16775804/24258634/4bba47a6-0fe6-11e7-8229-80ec0e8934b6.png)

 Now our `.then` function receives the url that the test ended on (`result`).
 It checks if `result` matches the giphy url we expected.
-If the two match it will log that the test has passed.
-If the two do not match then it will log that the test has failed as well as the expected and recieved urls.
+If the two match it will log that the test has passed :white_check_mark:.
+If the two do not match then it will log that the test has failed :x: as well as the expected and recieved urls.

 **The test is ready, let's run it and see what happens!** :sparkles:

-Type `node ` followed by the file path into the command line and press enter.
+To run the test type `node ` followed by the file path into the command line and press enter.
 You should get:

 ![image](https://cloud.githubusercontent.com/assets/16775804/24258959/35096c7a-0fe7-11e7-92a3-c659dcc64846.png)